fredericorecsky/necroperl/README.md

 = necroperl

+== installing

+== About

 Necroperl is a set of scripts that I build to help myself when developing perl code on a new environment.

-Usually I develop to run the code on whatever remote computer but I *prefer* develop locally as much as I can.
+Usually I develop  the code to run on whatever remote computer but I *prefer* edit it locally as much as I can.
 The workflow is like this:

 * on my home dir on my machine assembly all files necessary